wendyverdonk93/docs/content/api/reference/second_chance.md

  ```
 {{< /code-block >}}
 {{< description >}}
-## Second Chance
+## Second chance

-If the customer didn't finish the payment, you can send a reminder in the form of a payment link.
+If the customer didn't complete the payment, you can email a reminder containing a payment link.

-As per GDPR requirements, MultiSafepay does not submit emails by default.
-Please ensure that when enabling this option, there is a documented consent from the receiver for submitting an email related to the respective payment link.
+For more information and requirements, see [Second Chance](/payments/boost/second-chance/).

-It is possible to enable/disable the Second Chance message per transaction.
+You can enable/disable Second Chance emails per transaction request.
 The system uses the following rules:

 (*) provided that the conditions above are fulfilled.